Sorry, you need to enable JavaScript to visit this website.

 An employment contract can always be cancelled by agreement between the parties but both parties to the employment relationship shall express their will clearly and unambiguously to do so.
 It should be the actual wish of both parties.

-4. An employee is in military service but no longer wants to return to the same employer.
-Is an employee obligated to return to the same employer?
-Should the employee, if he or she so wishes, write a letter of resignation, and can this be done during military service, or should he or she wait until the end of the military service and then continue working for the employer for another 30 days?
+Should the employee, if they so wish, write a letter of resignation, and can this be done during military service, or should they wait until the end of the military service and then continue working for the employer for another 30 days?

 Despite the fact that an employment relationship is suspended during conscription, the employee is still in a valid employment relationship until one of the parties terminates the employment relationship or the parties terminate the employment relationship by agreement.